PythonWorkers/Whatsapp-Automatization/README.md

 # Whatsapp-Automatization-TR Language
-An Automatizaton of Whatsapp Messages at a certain time to a certain people
+An Automatizaton of Whatsapp Messages

 You can fill up a csv file.
 The program will process this file and send them what you want to say at a certain time.